-These "conversation starters" are recommended in addition to more detailed instructions about how Yellowdig is being used within your course and how points are earned (templates available here).
+These "conversation starters" are recommended in addition to more detailed instructions about how Yellowdig is being used within your course and how points are earned.

-These Posts are meant to help break the ice with other students and can be a good way to give your students some information about the platform or get them interacting in Yellowdig while talking about a subject they are hopefully comfortable with (themselves).
-Most organizations have a default starter Post similar to the one immediately below that will automatically appear on new Communities and is a good example.
+These Posts are meant to help break the ice with other students and can be a good way to give your students some information about the platform or get them interacting in Yellowdig while talking about a subject they are hopefully comfortable with (viz., themselves).
+Most organizations have a default starter Post similar to the one below that will automatically appear on new Communities and serves as a good example.
 Other examples follow that default Post.

 Default Post - Welcome to Yellowdig!